yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the Azure Cloud Shell window, the command has been entered is we are prompted for the name of the resource group we want to deploy to.](images/stepbystep/media/image44.png "Azure Cloud Shell window")

-2. Enter the name of a resource group you want to deploy the resources to (i.e. TailspinToysRG).
+2. Enter the name of a resource group you want to deploy the resources to (i.e. TailSpinToysRG).
 If it does not already exist, the template will create it.
 Then, press **Enter**.

 3. Next, we're prompted to enter an Azure region (location) where we want to deploy our resources to (i.e. westus, centralus, eastus).